 CE NOTES

 7

 7

 7

 7

 7

 7

 7

 25,26

 25,26

 25,26

-39, .3, 17

-ADDITIONAL DFM DISCLOSURES

-DFM DISCLOSURE CONTENT REFERENCE PAGE

-Environmental

-E10 Climate Risk Mitigation Wi Er co

-Total amount invested, annually, in climate-related infrastructure, resilience, and product development Not Available

-Social

-S1 CEO Pay Ratio Th tea Go

-Ratio: CEO total compensation to median Full Time Equivalent (FTE) total compensation Not Available

-Does your company report this metric in regulatory filings?
-Yes

-S9 Child & Forced Labor Wi

-Does your company follow a child and/or forced labor policy?
-N/A
+9, 3, 7

+ADDITIONAL DFM DISCLOSU IRES FM DISCLOSURE CONTENT REFERENCE PAGE NOTES Environmental E10 Climate Risk Mitigation Total amount invested, annually, in climate-related infrastructure, resilience, and product development Not Available We will be including this metric in our Environmental Strategy upon successful completion of our restructuring plan Social S1 CEO Pay Ratio Ratio: CEO total compensation to median Full Time Equivalent (FTE) total compensation Does your company report this metric in regulatory filings?
+Not Available Yes The CEO's salary along with that of the executiv team is currently disclosed in our Corporate Governance Report S9 Child & Forced Labor Does your company follow a child and/or forced labor policy?
 If yes, does your child and/or forced labor policy also cover suppliers and vendors?
-Yes/No N/A

-S9 Human Rights Or Hu

-Does your company follow a human rights policy?
-Yes
+Yes/No N/A N/A We are in full support of combating child and/ or forced labor, this risk is less applicable to the insurance sector S9 Human Rights Does your company follow a human rights policy?
 If yes, does your human rights policy also cover suppliers and vendors?
-N/A

-S12 Community Investment Du inv be su

-Amount invested in the community, as a percentage of company revenues Workplace

-Governance

-G3 Incentivized Pay Th

-Are executives formally incentivized to perform on sustainability?
-No Su

-G7 Data Privacy 29

-Does your company follow a Data Privacy policy?
+Yes N/A Or Code of Business Conduct and Ethics include Human Rights clauses S12 Community Investment Amount invested in the community, as a percentage of company revenues Workplace Due to the restructuring process, all communit investments have been paused and will be reinstalled once the process has been successfully completed Governance G3 Incentivized Pay Are executives formally incentivized to perform on sustainability?
+No This will be considered as part of our Sustainability Strategy G7 Data Privacy Does your company follow a Data Privacy policy?
 Has your company taken steps to comply with GDPR rules?
+29